CrashOverride85/zc95/docs/RemoteAccess.md

 ![ConnectedToWifi]

-At this point, the Python GUI and scripts to list/upload Lua scripts should work if given the IP displayed on screen.
+At this point, the Python GUI, scripts and integrated web interface to list/upload Lua scripts should work if given the IP displayed on screen.

+To upload a script using the built in web interface, browse to the address displayed on screen, click the "Upload" button next to one of the script slots, then pick a script to upload:

+![WebInterface]

 ## Serial control
 The ZC95 can also be controlled using serial via the 3.5mm aux/serial port.